 One such product to have emerged in recent years is Stemoxydine – a topical medication thought to extend the active growth phase of hair growth cycle (anagen phase) and possibly shorten the lesser-known kenogen phase of the hair growth cycle2.
 This phase isn’t extensively understood, but it appears to be a period of physiological rest where the hair follicle remains inactive and empty3.
 However, we’re still waiting for solid scientific validation to confirm Stemoxydine’s exact mechanism of action in promoting hair health.

-In this article, we’ll explore some of the science behind Stemoxydine, highlighting its benefits and potential side effects, before comparing it against other types of hair loss treatments, like an FUE hair transplant.
+In this article, we’ll explore the science behind Stemoxydine, highlighting its benefits and potential side effects, and compare it with other hair-loss treatments, such as an FUE hair transplant.

 How Stemoxydine works for hair loss

-Stemoxydine is categorised as a prolyl-4-hydroxylase (P4H) inhibitor, which aims to encourage hair regrowth by creating a low-oxygen environment for hair follicles to grow in.
+Stemoxydine is categorised as a prolyl-4-hydroxylase (P4H) inhibitor, which aims to promote hair regrowth by creating a low-oxygen environment within hair follicles.

 After certain studies found that stem cells were able to create and preserve hair follicles more effectively in low-oxygen (hypoxic) conditions4, Stemoxydine was designed to effectively mimic this environment.